duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 release: rake db:migrate
 HERE_DOC

+# if you use unicorn and sidekiq than Procfile will be
+web: bundle exec unicorn -p $PORT -c ./config/unicorn.rb
+worker: sidekiq
+release: rake db:migrate

 # default puma config is fine, but on production should include those lines
 cat >> config/puma.rb <<HERE_DOC
 workers Integer(ENV['WEB_CONCURRENCY'] || 2)